PatienceEnoch/Cloud_Network_Architecture_Journal/core/flooding-lsas-lsdb.md

-Flooding, LSAs, and the LSDB - How Link-State Protocols Spread Truth

-(Truth = the actual, real state of the network at this moment.)

-Link-state protocols (OSPF, IS-IS) depend on a simple idea:

-Every router must know the same truth about the network.

-To accomplish that, they use:

-LSAs (OSPF) or LSPs (IS-IS)

-Flooding

-The LSDB (Link-State Database)

-This is how link-state protocols synchronize reality.

-1. LSAs: Packets of Truth

-An LSA is a small packet that describes something true about the router that created it:

-“Here are my interfaces.”

-“Here are my neighbors.”

-“Here is the cost of my links.”

-“Here is a new prefix I learned.”

-“Here is a link that just went down.”

-LSAs contain facts, not opinions.

-Every LSA is signed with the router’s identity (the loopback you documented earlier).

-2. Flooding: Hop-by-Hop Truth Sharing

-When a router receives an LSA, it must:

-Install it in the LSDB

-Forward (flood) it to every neighbor except where it came from

-This creates a domino effect:

-R1 → R2 → R3 → R4 → R5

-Until EVERY router in the area has the same information.

-Flooding ensures:

-Truth propagates fast

-No one is left out

-Everyone builds the same map

-Flooding is controlled.
-It uses mechanisms to prevent loops, duplicates, and infinite propagation.

-3. The LSDB: The Map of All Truth

-The LSDB is a collection of all LSAs from all routers.

-Think of it like a shared book that every router must have a copy of:

-If one LSA changes every router must update

-If one route fails every router must learn it

-If one cost increases recalculation happens everywhere

-All routers MUST agree on the LSDB.

-If they don’t, the network becomes inconsistent.

-4. SPF: Turning Truth Into a Map

-Once the LSDB is fully synchronized, each router runs:
+Flooding, LSAs, and the LSDB - How Routers Share Truth

+Before anything else, we define the core concept used throughout link-state routing:

+What is “truth” in a link-state network?

+Truth = the real, accurate description of the network’s current state.

+It includes:

+which routers exist

+which interfaces and links are up

+which neighbors are reachable

+the cost of each link

+which prefixes are advertised

+which areas or levels routers belong to

+Truth is the actual topology and condition of the network right now.
+Link-state protocols exist to distribute that truth to every router.

+1. LSAs/LSPs: Packets of Truth

+OSPF and IS-IS routers describe their understanding of the network using small structured messages:

+OSPF: LSAs

+IS-IS: LSPs

+Each message contains truths such as:

+“These are my active interfaces.”

+“These are my neighbors.”

+“This is the cost of each link.”

+“This prefix exists behind me.”

+Each LSA/LSP is signed with the router’s identity (the loopback).

+LSAs don’t contain routes - they contain truth about the topology.

+2. Flooding: How Truth Spreads

+Flooding is the mechanism that ensures every router learns every truth.

+When a router receives a new truth (an LSA/LSP), it:

+Stores it in the LSDB

+Forwards it to all neighbors EXCEPT the one it learned it from

+This hop-by-hop process continues until:

+Every router has seen every truth.

+Flooding is “controlled” - routers use sequence numbers and checks to avoid loops and duplicates.

+Flooding exists for one reason:

+Without shared truth, the network cannot agree on paths.
+3. The LSDB: The Shared Book of Truth

+Every router stores every truth it has learned in its LSDB.

+Think of the LSDB as a shared encyclopedia:

+Every router has a copy

+Every router must have the SAME copy

+If one router has different truth, routing breaks

+The LSDB is the foundation for SPF.

+4. SPF: Turning Truth Into the Map

+Once all routers have the same set of truths in their LSDBs, each router independently runs:

 SPF (Shortest Path First)
-also known as Dijkstra’s algorithm.

-SPF takes the LSDB and produces:
+SPF uses the shared truth to build:

-A routing table (RIB)
+the routing table (RIB)

-A forwarding table (FIB)
+the forwarding table (FIB)

-SPF doesn't discover paths —
-it discovers the relationships described in the LSDB.
+SPF assumes the LSDB is complete and correct.
+If the truth is wrong → the map is wrong → forwarding is wrong.

-5. Why Flooding Exists
+5. Why Flooding and LSDB Sync Matter

-Flooding exists because:

-Truth must propagate quickly
+If the LSDB is inconsistent…

+routers believe different truths

+SPF produces different outputs

+routing loops form

+some routers blackhole traffic

+convergence falls apart

+For link-state to work:

-All routers must agree on the same facts
+All routers must know the same truth, at the same time.

-The network must converge consistently

-Without flooding:

-Networks would form loops

-Different routers would see different realities

-SPF would operate on bad information

-Flooding = synchronized reality.
+This is why flooding is so aggressive and sensitive.

-6. Architect Mindset: What This Really Means
+6. Architect Mindset

-You don’t troubleshoot OSPF or IS-IS by guessing.

-You ask:

-Did the truth flood correctly?
+When debugging link-state problems, always ask:

-Did every router install the LSA?
+Did every router receive the truth?

-Does everyone’s LSDB match?
+Do all LSDBs match?

+Is someone failing to flood?

-Is someone suppressing or corrupting truth?
+Is someone flooding too much?

-Did churn overwhelm the control plane?
+Is churn (constant truth changes) overwhelming the control plane?

-Did SPF run too often?

-This is high-level thinking.
+High-level engineers debug truth flow, not “routes.”

 Key Insight

 Link-state protocols do not trade routes.
 They trade truth.

-Each router:

-shares what it knows

-forwards what it learns

-participates in a network-wide agreement about reality

-The LSDB is the foundation for all routing decisions.
+Routes are calculated from truth.
+Truth is distributed through flooding.

+Without truth, nothing else works.

 Attribution

-Conceptual clarity developed through discussions with Padlinksky.
+Developed with architectural support from Padlinksky.